openharmony/docs/en/application-dev/reference/errorcodes/errorcode-ability.md

 **Error Message**

+Callee invalid.
 The callee does not exist.

 **Description**